Codaisseur/taste-of-big-data/06-convert-data-into-javascript/README.md

 # Exercises

+1. ✍️  Add a script tag in `index.html` so you can use the PapaParse library.
 1. ✍️  In your console create a variable `papaParseConfiguration` that holds an object with the configuration as mentioned above.
-2. ✍️  Convert the rows in the CSV file, and check in your console if the output resembles the above example.
+1. ✍️  Convert the rows in the CSV file, and check in your console if the output resembles the above example.